Why Does My Car Smell of Burning Rubber?

 There are many rubber hoses in your engine.
 Sometimes, they escape their fitting clips and move out of place, coming in contact with extremely hot engine components and creating a burning smell.

-If undamaged, they can be fixed back into the correct position.
-However, burnt hoses need replacing.
+If undamaged, they can be fixed back into the correct position without the need to pay for a repair or replacement.

 Electrical wiring is coated in plastic, which gives off a noxious smell when burnt.
 If the system short circuits or the wires become overly hot, you may notice a scent similar to burning rubber.